About this article

 India offers a convenient e-Visa system for U.S. citizens that's usually approved within a few days.
 The process is straightforward:

 Pro tip: Print multiple copies of your e-Visa approval and keep them in different bags.
 Indian immigration often requires a physical copy.
+Confused about when the 30-day visa actually starts?
+Read our clear explainer →

 Flights from the U.S.